erez-o/docsforge/docs/autodocSettings-full-list.md

 !!! tip
     Some projects prefer `extractNonDocComments=false` which gives more control over which comments are extracted and which are not.
-    The downside is changing `//`to `///` for each and every comment, which is tedious for some maintainers.
+    The downside is changing `//`to `///` for every comment you wish to extract, which can be tedious for some maintainers.

-    We suggest extracting all comments (`extractNonDocComments=true`).
-It's not too greedy because only comments which are adjacent to objects will be extracted.
+    On the other hand, extracting all comments (`extractNonDocComments=true`) can extract comments that are aimed to be for internal use only.
-    Whenever a comment was wrongfully extracted, turning `//` to `////` or more slashes will force it not to be extracted.
+    If you prefer `extractNonDocComments=true`, and wish to stop a certain comment from being extracted, turning `//` to `////` will stop it from being extracted.

 Source File Types
 -----------------